BlueBrain/dir-content-diff/README.md

 dir_content_diff.compare_trees("reference_dir", "compared_dir")
 ```

-This code will return an empty dictionary because no difference was detected.
+If all the files are identical, this code will return an empty dictionary because no difference
+was detected.
+This is because `dir-content-diff` is only looking for files in the compared directory
+that are also present in the reference directory.
+Thus extraneous files from the compared directory
+are not considered.

 If ``reference_dir/file_1.c`` is the following JSON-like file: